 In 2018, The Department of Public Safety opened a Community Policing office inside the Glickman library.
 When they are not otherwise tied up on calls, officers staff this office to be available and approachable to the community.
-The location was chosen due to the crossroads in community that Glickman serves – campus community as well as the greater public.
+The location was chosen due to the crossroads in the community that Glickman serves – the campus community as well as the greater public.

 Also in 2018, we started our first police Bike Patrol.
 Several of our officers undertook extra safety training to become certified police cyclists, and often can be seen riding when the weather permits.
 Studies – and experience – have shown that Bike Patrol officers are viewed as more approachable by the public, facilitating more communication and strengthening trust.

-Community outreach and problem solving is the philosophy and responsibility of every officer; in 2020 a Police Specialist is assigned to oversee these efforts.
+Community outreach and problem-solving is the philosophy and responsibility of every officer; in 2020 a Police Specialist is assigned to oversee these efforts.

 Public Safety Assistants